Sunday, March 11, 2007

 Let's Get Philosophical -Part 1

 I want to have an ongoing discussion about government and governance.
-We can tie this discussion into current events, but it will be mostly philosophical.
+We can tie this discussion to current events, but it will be mostly philosophical.

 Let's face it, it's the same scenario all throughout history: those in power war and scheme in order to gain or to stay in power.
 This is to the detriment or benefit of everyone else (though they rarely care whether they're helping or hurting the people they control).
 I'm a student of Pink Floyd, so we'll call this group the Pigs.